Cayetano Valdés y Flores: Malaspina and Galiano expeditions

-Napoleonic Wars
+French Revolutionary and Napoleonic Wars

-In 1797 Valdés was in command of the ship of the line Pelayo at the Battle of Cape St Vincent when the British fleet of Sir John Jervis with Horatio Nelson defeated the Spanish.
-For valor during battle Valdés was promoted to Captain (capitán de navío) and gained a reputation as a strong fighter.
+In 1797 Valdés was in command of the ship of the line Infante don Pelayo at the Battle of Cape St. Vincent when a British fleet under Sir John Jervis defeated the Spanish.
+During the battle, Valdés forced the ship of the line Nuestra Señora de la Santísima Trinidad, which had struck her colours, to raise them again before Infante don Pelayo led the ship away from the battle.
+For his actions, Valdés was promoted to captain (capitán de navío) and gained a reputation as a strong fighter.

-By the terms of the Third Treaty of San Ildefonso the Pelayo was given to Napoleonic France and Valdés was given command of the Neptuno, then stationed at Brest, France.
+Under the terms of the Third Treaty of San Ildefonso, Infante don Pelayo was given to the French Navy and Valdés was given command of the Neptuno, then stationed at Brest, France.
 In 1801 he conveyed the commander of Spanish forces in Hispaniola on a joint Franco-Spanish operation against the rebellious slaves in Haiti during the Haitian Revolution.
 After stopping in Havana he returned to Cadiz in 1802, where he was appointed brigadier de la Real Armada.

-In 1805, Valdés and the Neptuno were based in Cadiz as commodore of a squadron of ships, and so they were called on to fight when the French fleet attempted to make the open sea during the Trafalgar Campaign.
-On the 21 October the combined fleet was chased down and attacked in the Battle of Trafalgar.
+In 1805, Valdés and the Neptuno were based in Cadiz as commodore of a squadron of ships, and so they were called on to fight when the French fleet attempted to make the open sea during the Trafalgar campaign.
+On the 21 October the combined fleet was chased down and attacked at the Battle of Trafalgar.
 Valdés fought hard, his ship was leading the combined fleet and turned back into the melee behind him.
 Unfortunately the French ships accompanying the Neptuno under Admiral Dumanior did not turn back and so the isolated Neptuno was surrounded and suffered great damage.
-Valdés himself was seriously wounded and eventually lost consciousness.
-The disabled Neptuno was eventually forced to surrender.
+Valdés himself was seriously wounded and eventually lost consciousness and the disabled Neptuno was eventually forced to surrender.

 Although his ship was wrecked in the storm which followed the battle, Valdés and many of his shipmates survived, and thus he was in England when the Peninsular War broke out in Spain in 1808.
-Immediately released and returning home, Valdés enlisted in the land army and participated in a battle at Espinosa de los Monteros on the staff of General Blake but mainly contented himself with administration and involvement in the Cortes of Cádiz.
-For this service during the war he was appointed the Captain General in charge of Cadiz, but on the return of Ferdinand VII of Spain, he was stripped of his titles and was lucky to escape death during the repression which followed the restitution of an absolute monarchy.
+Immediately released and returning home, Valdés enlisted in the land army.
+Leading one of the brigades of the Army of Galicia, under Joaquín Blake, Valdés participated at the Battle of Espinosa, where he was again seriously wounded.